-Internal joinery and kitchen There are floor and wall mounted units in the kitchen. fittings Internal doors are of timber and glazed design.
+Internal Joinery and Kitchen Fittings There are floor and wall units within the kitchen. rittings Internal doors are of timber and glazed design.
 Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Chimney breasts and fireplaces All fireplaces have been removed and boarded over.
+Chimney Breasts and Fireplaces There is a gas fire in the lounge.
 Visually inspected.
 No testing of the flues or fittings was carried out.
-Internal decorations Generally painted and papered with tiling, wet wall and a PVC ceiling in some apartments.
+Internal Decorations Generally painted and papered with tiling in some apartments.
 Visually inspected.
 Cellars None.
 Electricity Mains supply.
-The consumer unit and meter are located within the Lieutricity hallway.
+The consumer unit and meter are located within the lounge.
 Visible wiring is of PVC coated cabling and there are electrical sockets throughout.
 Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Cas Mains supply.
-The motor is assumed to be located in an external hex- Gas Mains supply.
-The meter is assumed to be located in an external box.
-Gas Accessible parts of the system were visually inspected without Gas to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off, the surveyor will state that in the report and will not turn them on.
+Gas Mains supply.
+The meter is located within lounge.

+Accessible parts of the system were visually inspected without removing appliances.
+Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
+If any services are turned off, the surveyor will state that in the report and will fittings.
+No tests whatsoever were carried out to the system or not turn them on.